Rate-Independent Computation in Continuous Chemical Reaction Networks: Stable Computation

-First, to formally define what it means for such a CRN to compute a function, we must first single out some aspects of the CRN as semantically meaningful.
-Formally, a \emph{chemical reaction computer (CRC)} is a tuple $\calC = (\Lambda,R,\Sigma,Y)$, where $(\Lambda,R)$ is a CRN, $\Sigma \subset \Lambda$, written as $\Sigma = \{X_1,\ldots,X_k\}$,\footnote{We assume a canonical ordering of $\Sigma=\{X_1,\ldots,X_k\}$ so that a vector $\vx\in\Rp^k$ (i.e., an input to $f$) can be viewed equivalently as a state $\vx\in\Rp^\Sigma$ of $\calC$ (i.e., an input to $\calC$).
+First, to formally define what it means for such a CRN to compute a function in any sense, we single out some aspects of the CRN as semantically meaningful.
+Formally, a \emph{chemical reaction computer (CRC)} is a tuple $\calC = (\Lambda,R,\Sigma,\Gamma)$, where $(\Lambda,R)$ is a CRN, $\Sigma \subsetneq \Lambda$, written as $\Sigma = \{X_1,\ldots,X_k\}$,\footnote{We assume a canonical ordering of $\Sigma=\{X_1,\ldots,X_k\}$ so that a vector $\vx\in\Rp^k$ (i.e., an input to $f$) can be viewed equivalently as a state $\vx\in\Rp^\Sigma$ of $\calC$ (i.e., an input to $\calC$).
 Note that we have defined valid initial states to contain only the input species $\Sigma$; other species must have initial concentration 0.
-Our results would change slightly if we relaxed this assumption---see Conclusion. } is the \emph{set of input species}, and $Y \in \Lambda \setminus \Sigma$ is the \emph{output species}.
+Our results would change slightly if we relaxed this assumption---see \Cref{sec:initial-context}. } is the set of \emph{input species}, and $\Gamma \subsetneq \Lambda \setminus \Sigma$ is the set of \emph{output species}.
+Input and output values can also be encoded indirectly via combinations of species.
+An important encoding for the purposes of this paper will be the dual-rail representation (discussed in \cref{sec:results-statement}), which can handle both positive and negative quantities, and allows for easier composition of CRN ``modules''.
+Since we focus on single-output functions, we will have either a single output species $\Gamma = \{Y\}$, or in the case of dual-rail computation two output species $\Gamma = \{Y^+, Y^-\}$.

+We now define output stable states and stable computation.
+Intuitively, output stable states are ``ideal'' output states for rate-independent computation: the output is correct and no rate law can change it.
+Stable computation is then defined with respect to output stable states, by requiring that the correct output stable state remains reachable no matter what ``devious rate laws'' may do.
+Although it is not obvious that the notion of output stable states remains pertinent when transferred from the discrete setting to the continuous one (see the discussion at the beginning of \cref{sec:fair-computation}), \cref{lem:not-stably-compute-implies-can-reach-far-from-correct} below and the subsequent results of \cref{sec:fair-computation} show that output stability remains crucial.